redox-os/book/src/ch09-02-coding-and-building.md

 This recipe will make the Cookbook package all the files on the `source` folder to be installed on the `/home/user` directory on your Redox filesystem.

-This is the only way keep your files after the `make image` command.
+(This is the only way keep your files after the `make image` command)

 ### Insert Files On The QEMU Image